carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 teaching: 30
 exercises: 10
 questions:
-- "How do I upload/download files to the cluster?"
+- "How do I transfer files to (and from) the cluster?"
 objectives:
 - "Be able to transfer files to and from a computing cluster."
 keypoints: